rcazzara/seldovia/_people/Hern_Frank_Lyn.md

 **\[Winnipeg Free Press Newspaper Archives, May 2, 1966, p.
 3\]**![](../assets/images/FRANK%20LYN%20HERN/media/image2.jpeg)

-**Fairbanks News Miner**: Sept.
-26, 1966 - Wreckage believed to be that of a plane piloted by long-distance flier Frank Hern, of Seldovia, missing since April 28 on a flight from Fairbanks, has been spotted near Aishihik, Y.T.
+**Fairbanks News Miner**: Sept.Â 26, 1966 - Wreckage believed to be that
+of a plane piloted by long-distance flier Frank Hern, of Seldovia, missing since April 28 on a flight from Fairbanks, has been spotted near Aishihik, Y.T.
 Hawley W. Evans, owners of Fairbanks Air Service, and